-- Use an OBD2 scan tool to manually turn the oil control valve on and off.
+- Use an OBD2 scan tool to turn the oil control valve on and off manually.
 Check the readings from the camshaft sensor while you do this.
 If it doesn’t change, the sensor is not recording changes in the valve.
 Verify the problem isn’t with the wiring, then replace the sensor.

 - Check the timing chain.
 If it’s out of alignment, inspect the tensioners.
-A damaged tensioner is often the cause of a mis-aligned timing chain.
+A damaged tensioner is often the cause of a misaligned timing chain.
 Replace the chain if it’s stretched or damaged.
-Otherwise, ensure it’s properly aligned then test drive your vehicle.
-Check its position again once the engine has cooled to verify it’s staying in place.
+Otherwise, ensure it’s properly aligned, then test drive your vehicle.
+Recheck its position once the engine has cooled to verify it’s staying in place.

 - Test the camshaft sensor and crankshaft sensor using a digital multimeter.
 You can verify their correct readings by using your vehicle’s manual.
 Readings of infinite or null voltage indicate an open or short.
 Replace the sensor as necessary.

 - If the code still doesn’t clear, take your vehicle to a professional for further diagnosis.
 A faulty PCM, though rare, can be the cause of the P0017 trouble code.
 Your mechanic will be able to tell you if this is the case.

 Common Mistakes To Avoid While Diagnosing The P0017 Code

 It is rare for a failed PCM to be the cause of the P0017 trouble code.
 If you suspect an electrical problem, make sure you thoroughly examine and test all the wiring in your engine.
 You should also carefully test the camshaft and crankshaft sensor.
 These are far more likely to be the root of the issue than a bigger electrical problem.